betaflag/graphql-server-ruby/README.md

 rackup app.ru
 ```

-## As a middleware in your application
+## As a middleware in your existing application

 ```ruby
 # app.ru